wodory/flowmate/README.md

 - [ ] Group and connect to/from group
 - [ ] Smart align - to align Decision and other symbol
 - [ ] Smart connect - really hard :-(
-- [ ] Redraw connect - Redraw connectors if the shapes are moved
 - [ ] Option dialog - Change shape/connector/border color and so on...

 ## Special Thanks